SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code.md

 For more information about the sets of APIs available on the SharePoint platform, see [Choose the right API set in SharePoint](../general-development/choose-the-right-api-set-in-sharepoint.md).

-This article shows how to perform basic operations by using the .NET Framework object model, which is available as a redistributable package on the Microsoft Download Center (search for "[SharePoint Server Client Components SDK](https://www.microsoft.com/search?q=SharePoint+Server+Client+Components+SDK)" or "[SharePoint Online Client Components SDK](https://www.microsoft.com/search?q=SharePoint+Online+Client+Components+SDK").
+This article shows how to perform basic operations by using the .NET Framework object model, which is available as a redistributable package on at [NuGet gallery](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/).

 For information about how to use the other client APIs, see: